and welcome to our German Word of the Day. This time we’ll, finally… at long last :), have a look at the meaning of

-I mean… where does can’t be done end and lets you do start?
+I mean… where does “can be done” (a grammatical passive) end and lets you do (not a passive) start?
 All these sentence are the exact same phrasing but would they all be called Passelaffufforms?
-No. And that’s why I don’t really like the name.
+No.

 - Das lässt sich nicht mit Sicherheit sagen.

 - Über Geschmack lässt sich (nicht) streiten.

 - There is no accounting for taste.